jekyll/jekyll/site/_docs/configuration.md

 ## Default Configuration

 Jekyll runs with the following configuration options by default.
-Alternative settings for these options can be explicitly specified in the Configuration file or on the command-line.
+Alternative settings for these options can be explicitly specified in the configuration file or on the command-line.

 <div class="note warning">